arkadiko-dao/arkadiko/docs/grant.md

 ## Budget & Milestones
 **What grant amount are you seeking?
 How long will the project take in hours?
 If more than 20, please break down the project into milestones, with a clear output (e.g., low-fi mockup, MVP with two features) and include the estimated work hours for each milestone.**

-This project will take hundreds of hours (probably more like thousands though).
+This project will take hundreds of hours (probably more like thousands for a mainnet-ready version though).
 I am seeking a grant amount of $50,000 which would cover approximately 60% of my time & expenses made in the next 6 months.
 The project can be broken down into 3 big parts (Smart Contracts + UI).
 The parts are the following:

 1. Creating Vaults, Minting, Transferring & Burning (smart contract + UI)
 2. Auctioning of Liquidated Vaults